 Holiday wreaths and decorations made from fresh cut evergreens are an ancient tradition that is still popular today.
-What may surprise some people though, is the variety of conifers that you can grow and harvest from your garden to create fragrant wreaths, swags and centerpieces.
-Depending on what region of the country you live in, there may be aromatic conifers that are native to your landscape.
+What may surprise some people, though, is the variety of conifers that you can grow and harvest from your own garden to create fragrant wreaths, swags and centerpieces.
+Depending on what region of the country you live in, there may be aromatic conifers (cone-bearing trees) that are native to your landscape.

-Among the conifers with fragrant foliage; some like firs, pines and spruces have needle-like leaves while others like arborvitae, hemlock, Hinoki cypress and incense cedar have scale-like leaves.
-Of the many different types, there are those with variegated foliage, decorative cones and colorful new growth.
+Among the conifers with fragrant foliage, some have needle-like leaves (firs, pines and spruces) while others have scale-like leaves (arborvitae, hemlock, Hinoki cypress and incense cedar).
+The many different types include those with variegated foliage, decorative cones and colorful new growth.

-If you’re lucky, you’ve inherited some existing conifers when you moved into your current home, but if not, consider adding a few to your garden.
+If you’re lucky, you inherited some existing conifers when you moved into your current home, but if not, hire a landscaper to incorporate a few in your garden.
 Not only will you have a constant source for decorations, but your garden will be colorful during every season.
-And, if you only garden in pots, dwarf conifers including different cultivars of Hinoki cypress like Nana Gracilis (Chamaecyparis obtusa) will provide you with a few fresh cut greens.
+And, if you only garden in pots, dwarf conifers, including various cultivars of Hinoki cypress like Nana Gracilis (Chamaecyparis obtusa), will provide you with a few fresh cut greens.

 Conifers with Aromatic Foliage